pros and cons of employee monitoring

 Improve data security

 Monitoring employees can also offset future cybersecurity issues.
 Some tools help you gauge URL and app usage to identify data breaches.
-With the right data, managers can identify if the breach occurred due to glitches in security, risky behavior, or employee negligence.
+With the correct data, managers can determine if the breach occurred due to glitches in security, risky behavior, or employee negligence.

 Increase revenue

-When processes are efficient, employees are engaged, and decisions are informed, reduced overhead tends to follow.
-This adjusted spending can then lead to increased revenue.
+When processes are efficient, employees are engaged, and decisions are informed, companies often reduce overhead and increase output.
+This adjusted spending, paired with efficiency gains, can increase revenue and profitability.

 Disadvantages of employee monitoring